 We do not share your personal information with 3rd parties for marketing purposes.

 We outsource some of our data processing functions.
 In those circumstances we ensure that the 3rd party agrees to keep your data secure and is bound by law or agreement to suitable standards of data protection.
 We have written agreements in place to ensure that the data processor is compliant with the UK data protection regulations.
-Wherever possible we do not transfer data outside the EU, unless it is required as part of your case.
-In the event that we process data on systems held outside the EU we will ensure that there is a written contract in place to ensure compliance with the UK data protection regulations.
+Wherever possible we do not transfer data outside the UK, unless it is required as part of your case.
+In the event that we process data on systems held outside the UK we will ensure that there is a written contract in place to ensure compliance with the UK data protection regulations.

 How we store information about you

 We retain the original copy of any fee agreements, any documents provided by you or a 3rd party as part of your case such as medical records, payslips.
 These are kept in a secure area.
 Those we do not return to you during your case, will be retained for its duration.
 At the end of your case they will either be returned to you or securely destroyed.

 All of the information we keep about you is stored electronically, including electronic copies of paper documents.
 This is kept in our cloud environment, where access is limited to defined individuals.

 How long do we keep your data